Philos-Harak/nwn_content/README.md

 I will be putting the compiled zips with all the files in folders for easy install in the Release section from now on.

-PEPS AI v36 is the mobile installable version.
+PEPS AI v36 Release is the mobile installable version.

-PEPS AI v37 is the pc installable version.
+PEPS AI v37 Release is the pc installable version.